Essay: ePassport Security

 For cost purposes, memory size in the chips was sacrificed in some implementations.
 This implies that only a small amount of biometric data can be placed on the current ePassport.
 It further implies that a technology upgrade (i.e., exchanging your ePassport for a newer model) will be required to fully implement the amount of biometric data (facial scans, all ten fingerprints) that some governments desire.

 ePassports also raise additional personal privacy concerns for people who wonder what is contained on the chip inside the ePassport.
 With previous passports the holder’s information was visible (with the exception of information contained on a magnetic strip).
-To ease this concern, some countries (
+To ease this concern, some countries (Holland, for example) are installing public readers so that citizens can read the information contained on the chip.

 In addition to Mr. Schneier’s blog and newsletter and Mr. Laurie’s website noted above, the following links lead to information about the new ePassports: